shubham9411/shubhampandey.in/src/pages/posts/2021-05-16-removing-background-in-realtime/index.md

   webcam.requestVideoFrameCallback(segmentAndRender);
 }
 ```
-That's it that's all you need to do to remove the background of the realtime video.
-For every frame we will calculate mask and then apply it to the video and paint into canvas.
+That's it that's all you need to do to remove the background of the real-time video.
+For every frame, we will calculate the mask and then apply it to the video and paint it on canvas.
 We can go further and change background instead of color to a static image using clip paths etc.

-You can try the example at [Bodypix realtime](https://shubham9411.github.io/body-pix-tutorial/index3.html).
-Here is the full code for the realtime removal of background:
+You can try the example at [Bodypix in real time](https://shubham9411.github.io/body-pix-tutorial/index3.html).
+Here is the full code for the real-time removal of background:

 ```javascript
 tf.setBackend("webgl").then(() => main());